 Ultrasound results will be emailed to your referring veterinarian within 24 hours (except weekends).
+Echocardiogram images are reviewed by a cardiologist and the results will be emailed to your referring veterinarian within 48 hours (except weekends).
 Our radiologist will discuss their findings with you after the exam is completed.